cossacklabs/themis/README.md

 # Documentation

-[Project's DocServer](https://docs.cossacklabs.com/products/themis/) contains the ever-evolving official documentation, which contains everything from deployment guidelines to use-cases, with a brief explanation of cryptosystems and architecture behind the main Themis library sandwiched in.
+[Themis DocServer](https://docs.cossacklabs.com/products/themis/) contains the ever-evolving official documentation, which contains everything from deployment guidelines to use-cases, with a brief explanation of cryptosystems and architecture behind the main Themis library sandwiched in.

 # Cryptography